 Firebase CRUD operations with JavaScript and jQuery

-In this tutorial we are going to learn how to do data operations on Firebase i.e. CRUD operations in Firebase with JavaScript and jQuery.
+In this tutorial, we will learn how to do data operations on Firebase, i.e., CRUD operations in Firebase with JavaScript and jQuery.

 Router

-As our custom router is going to load the template, and fill it with data in following way:
+As our custom router is going to load the template and fill it with data in the following way:

 //Redirect to some Page or URL